oar-team/batsim/docs/input-workload.rst

 Batsim separates workloads in two distinct sets that are **jobs** and **profiles**.

 - Jobs define user requests.
 Typically, this is the information the scheduling algorithm can use to make its decisions.
-- Profiles define applications inners.
+- Profiles define what is inside applications.
 Typically, this is the information the platform simulator uses to simulate how the application should be executed.

-Each job uses exacly one profile.
+Each job uses exactly one profile.
 Profiles can be shared by multiple jobs.

 Workloads are defined in JSON.
 Here is an example of a Batsim workload from Batsim's repository